-Dr. Lown is now Professor of Cardiology Emeritus at Harvard, but to me he is the physician I love to quote here on Heart Sisters – as in my blog post title, “Why Aren’t More Doctors Like Dr. Bernard Lown?“ .
+Dr. Lown was Professor of Cardiology Emeritus at Harvard, but to me he was always the physician I loved to quote here on Heart Sisters – as in my blog post title, “Why Aren’t More Doctors Like Dr. Bernard Lown?“ .
 Continue reading “Bed rest and other kinds of cardiac overtreatment”

 Imagine your mechanic telling you that your brakes are failing.
 Would you voluntarily get behind the wheel of that car – and then happily drive it home?
 Of course you wouldn’t.
 Yet right now, as you are reading these words, doctors around the world in a medical office or hospital clinic somewhere out there are casually saying out loud the words “HEART FAILURE” to diagnose people who will leave that place feeling scared to death. .
 Continue reading “Would you drive your car if its brakes were “failing”?”